zowe/docs-site/docs/user-guide/using-jwt-token-with-apiml.md

 The JWT must contain the unencrypted claims `sub`, `iat`, `exp`, `iss`, and `jti`.
 Specifically, the `sub` is the z/OS user ID, and `iss` is the name of the service that issued the JWT token.

 :::note
-For more information, see the paragraph 4.1 [Registered Claim Names](https://tools.ietf.org/html/rfc7519#section-4.1) in the Internet Engineering Task Force (IETF) memo that describes JSON Web Tokens.
+For more information about JWT token formatting, see the paragraph 4.1 [Registered Claim Names](https://tools.ietf.org/html/rfc7519#section-4.1) in the Internet Engineering Task Force (IETF) memo that describes JSON Web Tokens.
 :::

 The JWT must use RS256 signature algorithm.
 The secret used to sign the JWT is an asymmetric key generated during installation.